ValveSoftware/steamlink-sdk/README.txt

 --------

 	examples
-		very simple example applications to demostrate how to build applications using the SDK external
+		very simple example applications to demonstrate how to build applications using the SDK external
 		source code to 3rd party components of the Steam Link, each directory has a "build_soc.sh" script to rebuild the component.